 After many years as a keen Scottish country and highland dancer, Barbara Manning turned her classical music training to band use over 35 years ago, and since then has accompanied dancing in many parts of the UK and Europe, the USA, Ukraine and Russia, besides visiting Summer School both as a dancer and musician.
 She has played for numerous day schools and London Branch technique classes, and has featured on recordings and with McBain’s Band on Radio Scotland’s ‘Take the Floor’ from St Columba’s, Pont Street and on the Earls Court Radio Show, besides playing on stage at the Royal Opera House, Covent Garden for the Royal Ballet School’s Annual Performance in 1985.
 She currently plays mainly with the Silver Cross Band and in a duo with Ken Martlew, besides featuring solo on either piano or fiddle.
 In November 2016, Barbara was delighted to receive from the National Operatic and Dramatic Association the personal award of Vicki Avery for Service to Amateur Theatre.

-Equally at home on fiddle and accordion, Ian plays regularly for country dances, weddings, ceilidhs and concerts across the U.K. He is also a regular Branch class musician, and has also played for day and weekend schools in this country and abroad.
+Equally at home on fiddle and accordion, Ian plays regularly for country dances, weddings, ceilidhs and concerts across the U.K. He has also played regularly for Branch classes and at numerous day and weekend schools in this country and abroad.